AuraQ/AutoCompleteForMendix/README.md

 - **Disabled via attribute**: An optional parameter.
 If populated will use the selected boolean attribute to render the control in a disabled state or not (true = disabled).
 This property overrides the 'Disabled' parameter.
 - **Visible**: Whether to render the control visible or not.
 - **Visible via attribute**: An optional parameter.
 If populated will use the selected boolean attribute to render the control visible or not (true = visible).
 This property overrides the 'Visible' parameter.
+- **Select On Close**: If true, selects the highlighted value when the dropdown closes (e.g. when tabbing out of the control).
+- **Parent selector**: A CSS selector used to manage where the dropdown is rendered.
+E.g. leave empty for a main page, and use .modal-dialog for a modal
+- **Disable Dropdown Option**: Boolean attribute based on which the dropdown list item will be disabled
+- **Disable List Tooltip**: Specify the tooptip message for the disabled list values
+- **Open on focus**: If true, opens the dropdown automatically on the initial focus.

 ## No Results
 - **'No results found' text:** The text to be shown in the dropdown when a search returns no results.